-A typical student breakfast is toast, fruit or cereal, and tea, coffee or fruit juice.
+A typical breakfast is toast, fruit or cereal, and tea, coffee or fruit juice.
 If you have dietary requirements, these can be accommodated.

 Travel to college

 Lessons start at 8.45 each day.
 Students generally arrive a few minutes early to chat in one of the student lounge areas, check their emails and social media, or meet in the outside areas.

 Lessons are designed to stretch your imagination whilst helping you to learn each topic and theory using a variety of approaches.
 These techniques are designed to develop your skills as an independent learner.

 Class sizes average at around 19 per class - giving lots of access to your tutor.
 Students study one of their A levels 8.45-11.00, often with a short break in the middle and a tutor change to add variety and keep student interest high.